Glass Globe Solar Lights

 In case you need a visual, here’s a video showing you how to make hanging solar lanterns:

 See how easy it is?
-Seriously, these lights have sooo many uses.
-They could light the path for a party or wedding using small shepherd hooks, they could hang by brackets around your pool deck—the ideas are endless!
+Seriously, these lights have so many uses.
+They could light the path for a party or wedding using small shepherd hooks and hang by brackets around your pool deck—the ideas are endless!

 How to make hanging solar lanterns: